TokenWorks-LLC/OCR_pipeline/README.md

 - Intel/AMD64: `docker build -t tokenworks-ocr:latest .`
 - Apple Silicon: `docker build -f Dockerfile.arm64 -t tokenworks-ocr:latest .`

+**Issue**: PaddleOCR dependency conflict with PyMuPDF
+**Background**: On Python 3.11, we keep PyMuPDF==1.24.x for optimal performance and compatibility.
+Some PaddleOCR releases (including 2.7.0.3) declare PyMuPDF<1.21, which conflicts with 3.11 binary wheels.
+**Solution**: We intentionally install paddleocr with --no-deps and explicitly install its runtime dependencies.
+Our pipeline uses pdf2image/fitz directly for PDFs, so PaddleOCR's legacy PyMuPDF constraint is not required.

 For comprehensive Docker troubleshooting, see [README_docker.md](README_docker.md).

 ---